Kyiv Pechersk Lavra: Baroque era and Russian rule

+Following reconstruction, during the second half of 16th century the monastery received rights of stauropegion from the Patriarch of Constantinople, and started bearing the name of Lavra.
+During that period, six separate monasteries were united under its leadership.
+After the Union of Brest, the monastery became an object of dispute between the Orthodox and Catholic communities.
+In 1613, the Orthodox established their control after receiving support of the princely Ostrogski family.

 In the 17th century, under the leadership of archimandrites Eliseus Pletenetsky, Zacharias Kopystensky and Peter Mohyla, the monastery stood at the heart of Ukrainian national identity.
 Kyiv Caves Patericon, which was created by Lavra's monks and soon became a popular reading around the whole Eastern Europe, contributed to the emergence of the symbolic image of Kyiv as a capital of Eastern Orthodoxy.
 Lavra's printing house, established by Pletenetskyi in the 1620s, started the process of Kyiv's cultural revival, and the monastery's school, founded by Mohyla, introduced European educational trends of the time, leading to a radical reform of education.
 During the Baroque era Kyiv Pechersk Lavra flourished as a centre of arts and spirituality, and pilgrimage to Kyiv was seen by some as more preferable than visiting Jerusalem.

 According to a legend published by polemicist and preacher Joannicius Galiatovsky, in 1630 the monastery was besieged by a Polish army, but the Holy Mother of God protected its monks by turning a "fiery rain" against the invaders.
+In 1631 a school was established at the monastery on the base of Western educational establishments; it would eventually formed with the Brotherhood Monastery school, creating the Kyiv Mohyla Academy.